What is Methaqualone?

 Methaqualone is a sedative-hypnotic drug whose effects are similar to those caused by barbiturates.
 They come in tablet or capsule form and they are totally tasteless and odorless.
 They were also fairly inexpensive during the time they were legal in the United States.
-Methaqualone use peaked in the 1970’s when it was a widely-prescribed treatment for insomnia.
+Methaqualone use peaked in the 1970s when it was a widely-prescribed treatment for insomnia.
 It was also used as a sedative and muscle relaxant.
 Recreational use at dance clubs eventually spread because of its much sought after hypnotic and euphoric effects as well as its touted ability to get rid of a person’s sexual inhibitions.
+Methaqualone acts as a sedative, downer or tranquilizer.
+Brain activity slows down, inducing a state of relaxation.
+Depressants, in general, are prescribed for anxiety and sleep disorders.

 Quaaludes and South Africa

-It may be difficult to obtain methaqualone (Quaaludes) in the Methaqualone Movement from South Africa to the USUnited States but according to reports, it is still the most widely abused drug in South Africa.
-It’s not so hard to imagine how some of them can end up in the United States.
+It may be difficult to obtain methaqualone (Quaaludes) in the United States but according to reports, it is still the most widely abused drug in South Africa.
+In recent years, the drug has, in fact, continued to make entry into the United States despite its illegal label. the United States.
 In fact, over the last few years, DEA special agent Eduardo Chavez said there have been sporadic seizures of Quaaludes in the U.S. This drug has “contraband” status and whatever quantities exist in the U.S would most likely have come from abroad.

 First synthesized in 1951 by Syed Hussain Zaheer and Indra Kishore Kacker in India, methaqualone was meant to be an anti-malarial drug.
 It became very popular in Britain by 1965 and was the most widely prescribed sedative.
 It was sold under the brand names Malsedin, Malsed and Renoval.
 There was also a methaqualone/antihistamine combo Mandrax which was sold by Roussel Laboratories (part of Sanofi-Aventis today).